openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

 Build Configuration
 -------------------

 ``scripts/build-assets.sh`` will accept various command-line options to configure the build.
-It will also accept the same options in the form of the ``OPENEDX_BUILD_ASSETS_OPTS`` enviroment variable.
+It will also accept the same options in the form of the ``EDX_PLATFORM_BUILD_ASSETS_OPTS`` enviroment variable.
 Options from the environment variable will be processed first, and then overridden by options provided on the command line.
 The environment variable allows distributions like Tutor to seed the build script with "defaults" in the event that the upstream defaults are not sufficient, while still allowing individual operators to run the script with whichever options they like.

 As a concrete example, the default value of ``--theme-dirs`` will be ``''`` (that is: no themes) and the default value of ``--static-root`` will be ``./test_root/static``.
 Neither of those are suitable for Tutor.
 Instead, Tutor will set the environment variable in its Dockerfile::

   ...
-  ENV OPENEDX_BUILD_ASSETS_OPTS '--theme-dirs /openedx/themes --static-root /openedx/staticfiles'
+  ENV EDX_PLATFORM_BUILD_ASSETS_OPTS '--theme-dirs /openedx/themes --static-root /openedx/staticfiles'
   ...

 Later, in the container, a user might run::